Reference to FPWS throughout this website refers to the

 Faculty of Party Wall Surveyors - Why I resigned my membership ‘FFPWS - grade’ and am no longer a member FPWS.

-I am occasionally asked if I am a member of the FPWS, although nobody has the same regarding P&T, and when I say no, I am asked to explain why not, which can be quite difficult within an initial telephone call, so I decided to elaborate on the reasoning here.
+I am occasionally asked if I am a member of the FPWS, although nobody has ever asked the same regarding P&T, and when I say no, I feel obliged to explain why not, which can be quite difficult within an initial telephone call, so I decided to elaborate on the reasoning here.

 I was appointed by the Building Owner in 2017 and because the Adjoining Owner’s surveyor did not act effectively I served an ex parte Award in February 2018, the award was not appealed.
 The surveyor in question, David Turner, raised a complaint about me to RICS, CIOB, FPWS & P&T.

 RICS rejected the complaint in its entirety but the FPWS upheld his complaint and imposed sanctions upon me.
 I find the reasoning behind their decision totally absurd and quite bizarre, given that Mr Stuart Frame a barrister by profession heads up the FPWS Professional Standards department, hence my writing here about the matter.
 I do not know if he still holds this position.

 Until recently (2018) I used to be a proud member of the FPWS.
 It is unfortunate that I no longer feel the same way following my recent experience with the FPWS Disciplinary Panel, who had they arrived at a sensible decision based on their actual Code of Conduct and actual events, I would have accepted it.

 Considering that the Professional Standards is headed up Mr Stuart Frame a barrister of Staple Inn Chambers (at the time of writing) I find it quite disconcerting, and absurd, that as a member you can be found guilty of ‘nearly doing something wrong’.
 In essence, if you make a mistake in a draft award then the Disciplinary Panel may find you guilty even if you correct the error before serving the Award- on this basis every member of the FPWS must be guilty!